piton-package-manager/piton/README.md

 	Add `.python_modules` to `PYTHONPATH` in `.bash_profile`

+	Or use `piton path --save` to do it automatically.

 - Method 2 (more explicit):

 	Use the following code at each application entry point: